Analytic Torsion on Manifolds with Edges: Simple edge spaces and the Hodge Laplacian

 \subsection{The Friedrichs extension}

 Since the compact simple edge space $(M,g)$ is incomplete, the Hodge Laplacian may not be essentially self-adjoint on the core domain $\calC^\infty_0\Omega^p(M)$, so we must consider how to impose boundary conditions at the edge to obtain closed, or even better, self-adjoint, extensions.
 For spaces with isolated conic singularities, this was first accomplished by Cheeger \cite{Ch2}.
 Further and more systematic studies in the conic setting for general Dirac-type operators appear in \cite{Lesch} and \cite{GM}, and see \cite{Moo}, \cite{KLP} for results about the associated heat equation.
 That setting is tractable because the extension problem is finite dimensional.
-When the edge has positive dimension, the requisite analysis is more intricate.
+When the edge has positive dimension, the analysis needed to carry this out is more intricate.
 We restrict attention to the Friedrichs extension since this requires much less machinery to define and characterize.
+Other self-adjoint extensions have been studied by the second author, with Bahuaud and Dryden in \cite{BDV}.

 Let $\Delta_p^\Phi = \Delta_p$ denote the rescaled Hodge Laplace operator acting on differential forms of degree $p$ on the compact simple edge space $M$.
 Consider the space of $L^2$ forms $L^2\Omega^p(M)$, with respect to any choice of (polyhomogeneous) incomplete iterated edge metric on $M$, as well as the associated edge Sobolev spaces